Giri7a/Insurance-Management-Platform/README.md

 # InseranceManagemenPlatform

+*Objective*

-Build an insurance management platform that allows users to manage insurance policies, clients, and claims using Spring Boot and Java.
+(Build an insurance management platform that allows users to manage insurance policies, clients, and claims using Spring Boot and Java.)